Can You Vacuum Pool After Adding Chemicals? Safety Guide

 Proper timing of vacuuming after chemical addition actually helps your treatment work better.
 By allowing chemicals to circulate first, you ensure even distribution and maximum effectiveness.
 Then, vacuuming removes dead algae, bacteria, and other debris that the chemicals have neutralized, preventing them from consuming additional sanitizer.

-Remember that your Taylor test kit should show stable, evenly distributed chemical levels before you begin vacuuming.
+Remember that your test kit should show stable, evenly distributed chemical levels before you begin vacuuming.
 This confirms that the chemicals have had adequate time to mix throughout the pool volume.

 Need More Help?